2022 Wellington protest: Third week

 On the morning on 21 February, Police began installing concrete barriers at eight locations around Parliament to reinforce the perimeter of the occupation.
 These barriers were designed to prevent more vehicles from joining the protests while allowing access for residents, businesses and emergency vehicles.
 300 police officers were involved in this operation.
 Protesters responded by heckling and assaulting officers, with some officers being pelted with human feces.
 Police arrested seven protesters and also stepped up patrols in the CBD area.
 Protest leaders objected to the installation of the concrete barriers and claimed that it undermined efforts to build positive relations between police and protesters.
 Mayor Foster defended the barriers, arguing that they minimised the protest's disruption to Wellington.
 In response to rising community cases nationwide, Wellington Hospital's chief medical officer Dr John Tait advised protesters showing COVID-19 symptoms to return home or seek their community health providers.

-Violence escalated on the 22 February, with a car was driven at police by a protestor and three officers sprayed with a mysterious substance by protestors.
+Violence escalated on 22 February, when a car was driven at police by a protester and three officers sprayed with a mysterious substance by protesters.
 Foster and Paul Hunt (Chief Commissioner of the Human Rights Commission) met with protesters with the intention of using dialogue to resolve the protests and prevent further escalation of violence.
 Police and protesters continued to clash the next day after protesters removed at least one concrete bollard near the occupation site to let vehicles in.
 Protesters claimed that about 30 vehicles managed to return to the protest site from Sky Stadium.
 Earlier, Police had warned that their offer of free parking for the protesters' vehicles would expire at the end of the day.

 By 25 February, Police confirmed that a total of 132 arrests had been made at Parliament.
 According to Police, the number of vehicles at the Wellington protest site had dropped from 800 to 300 vehicles.
 Police also estimated that at least 30 children remain at the Wellington protest camp and confirmed they were working with Oranga Tamariki to ensure that children were at the forefront of their "planning and response decisions."
 That same day, 18 people sailed across the Cook Strait from Picton to participate in the Wellington protest.
 The Wellington protest camp was identified by the Ministry of Health as a "location of interest," potentially affecting hundreds who visited the site over the weekend.
 The Ministry of Health confirmed that hospitals across the country were reporting visits from people who had attended the Wellington anti-mandate protest before returning home.
 The Ministry described the Wellington protest as a potential superspreader event.

-There were also several reports of sexual assault from within the protest grounds.